 Invisible Edinburgh was founded in 2016 by French Zakia Malouaoui, who was first inspired by the Invisible Tours in Athens.
-They believe that homelessness is not always what people think; that people don’t need to sleep rough to be considered homeless – they can be staying with friends, in B&Bs or in hostels – and that homelessness can and does happen to everyone for all sorts of reasons such as loss of a job, health issues, family breakdown etc.
+They believe that homelessness is not always what people think.
+People don’t need to sleep rough to be considered homeless – they can be staying with friends, in B&Bs or in hostels.
+Homelessness can and does happen to everyone for all sorts of reasons such as loss of a job, health issues, family breakdown etc.

-The tours start in the Grassmarket, Castle Terrace and Middle Meadow Walk.
+The tours start in the Grassmarket, Castle Terrace, and Middle Meadow Walk.
 Each has a different theme and is tailored to the guide’s individual experience.
-At the time of writing, there are two guides working in the social enterprise, and their themes are powerful women of Edinburgh, crimes and punishment, community sport and food and charity.
+At the time of writing, there are three guides working in the social enterprise.
+Their themes are powerful women of Edinburgh, crimes and punishment, and arts.